 Note: When a measurement is enabled in history mode, if the Interval Time is set to small (e.g. in us) the speed of automatic play may not meet the setting, because measurements may take longer for each frame.

-14 Zoom
+12 Zoom

-The SDS6000A supports waveform zoom in the horizontal and vertical directions.
-Press down the horizontal knob or the button on the front panel to turn on the zoom function.
+The SDS6000L supports waveform zoom in the horizontal and vertical directions.
+Perform